Kansas City Birth Injury Attorney

 Sometimes a baby is born with a condition that arose from circumstances outside a physician’s or hospital’s care-taking role.
 Some birth defect causes are unknown, but may be due to choices that a pregnant mother made outside of her doctor’s recommendations.
 If a condition can be proven in court to be a birth defect, a family may not pursue further legal action.

 Injuries, on the other hand, are normally the result of something that went wrong but could have been prevented during the course of labor.
 Negligent acts, such as improper technique, surgical errors, or use of medical equipment, can cause harm or injury to newborns and may be cause for the pursuit of legal action against the obstetrician or hospital.
+Contact a Kansas City surgical errors attorney.
 Keep in mind that not all injuries will be awarded damages.
 If an injury occurred despite the reasonable use of equipment and techniques, a doctor will be considered to have acted within the parameters for an appropriate standard of care.

 There are two main stories that courtrooms hear repeatedly in birth injury cases.
 The first is that a doctor failed to respond to the presented conditions in a reasonable way.
 This might mean that the doctor misused medical equipment like forceps or that he or she did not perform a cesarean section where another doctor definitely would have.
 The second story is that injuries were caused by improperly prescribed prenatal care.
 When pregnant women are prescribed the wrong drugs, or the wrong amount of drugs.
 Under the guidance of a pharmacist or doctor, they don’t expect harm to come to their baby.
 In an instance when pharmaceuticals caused injury, the pharmacist, doctor or a pharmaceutical company may be held liable for any injurious birth defects.